MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 You can access additional content by using TeamsJS to interact with Teams, creating deep links, using dialogs, and verifying if URL domains are included in the `validDomains` array.

-* **Use TeamsJS to interact with Teams**: The [Teams client JavaScript library](~/tabs/how-to/using-teams-client-library.md) provides many more functions that you can find useful while developing your content page.
+* **Use TeamsJS to interact with Teams**: The [Microsoft Teams JavaScript client library](~/tabs/how-to/using-teams-client-library.md) provides many more functions that you can find useful while developing your content page.

 * **Deep links**: You can create deep links to entities in Teams.
 They're used to create links that navigate to content and information within your tab.
 For more information, see [create deep links to content and features in Teams](~/concepts/build-and-test/deep-links.md).

 * **Dialogs**: A dialog is a modal pop-up experience that you can trigger from your tab.
 Use dialogs in a content page to present forms for gathering additional information, displaying the details of an item in a list, or presenting the user with additional information.
 The dialogs themselves can be additional content pages or created completely using Adaptive Cards.
 For more information, see [using dialogs in tabs](~/task-modules-and-cards/task-modules/task-modules-tabs.md).

 * **Valid domains**: Ensure that all URL domains used in your tabs are included in the `validDomains` array in your [app manifest](~/concepts/build-and-test/apps-package.md).
-For more information, see [validDomains](~/resources/schema/manifest-schema.md#validdomains) in the app manifest schema reference.
+For more information, see [validDomains](~/resources/schema/manifest-schema.md#validdomains).

 > [!NOTE]
 > The core functionality of your tab exists within Teams and not outside of Teams.